matheus-pereira/elric/website/versioned_docs/version-25.x/TutorialAsync.md

 title: An Async Example
 ---

-First, enable Babel support in Jest as documented in the [Getting Started](GettingStarted.md#using-babel) guide.
+First, enable Babel support in elric as documented in the [Getting Started](GettingStarted.md#using-babel) guide.

 Let's implement a module that fetches user data from an API and returns the user name.